Ignotas animum dimittit in artes.

 The deterrent to this project is that the net result might be imperceptible.

-Update four years later
+Update seven years later

 The Progress section of this site describes various changes made to the cooling system since 2010.
-The most significant ones were the reversal of the intake manifold in order to remove the transverse tubes blocking the path of air to the cowl outlets and to place the fuel controller/throttle body on the "cold" side of the baffles.
+The most significant one was the reversal of the intake manifold in order to remove the transverse tubes blocking the path of air to the cowl outlets and to place the fuel controller/throttle body on the "cold" side of the baffles.
 I have also wrapped some of the exhaust pipes with insulating material in hope of reducing the transfer of heat to the cooling air prior to its arrival at the cylinders.
 (The product I used has begun to deteriorate, however.)
 Late in 2014 I modified the cowling air inlet to incorporate vanes whose purpose was to force some cooling air to follow the inner surface of the cowling, from which entering flow would normally separate.
 The original idea was to direct air toward the oil cooler duct inlet without its passing near the exhaust pipes.
 This was accomplished, but an unexpected collateral benefit was to bring the temperatures of the cylinders on opposite sides into fairly close agreement with one another.

 The inlet area of the cowling, depending where you measure it, is around 60 sq. in.
 My cowl flaps vary the outlet area from a maximum of 80 sq. in. to a minimum of 19.
 I normally cruise at the minimum outlet area.
 Nineteen square inches is 0.132 sq. ft, or about 5.6% of F for the complete airplane.
 If I eliminated cooling altogether the difference in speed at 75% power at 12,000 feet would be about 4 knots.
 The question, however, is not whether I can eliminate cooling drag altogether -- I obviously can't -- but how much lower than 5.6% it can possibly be.